codex-academy/codeX_ProgrammingExercises/ExerciseFive/README.md

 ##Background

-Using the Word Utility that you developed create a web page where a user can add a sentence in a textarea.
+Using the Word Utility that you developed in (./ExerciseOne/README.md)[Exercise One] create a web page where a user can add a sentence in a textarea.

 Once the user added the sentence display: